grpc/grpc.io/content/docs/languages/php/quickstart.md

 Now let's look at how to update the application with an extra method on the server for the client to call.
-Our gRPC service is defined using protocol buffers; you can find out lots more about how to define a service in a `.proto` file in [gRPC Basics: PHP](/docs/tutorials/basic/php/).
+Our gRPC service is defined using protocol buffers; you can find out lots more about how to define a service in a `.proto` file in [Basics tutorial](../basics/).
 For now all you need to know is that both the server and the client "stub" have a `SayHello` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloResponse` from the server, and that this method is defined like this: